 - Reduce discomfort associated with sleep loss

-We’ve all used caffeine to help us through a tough morning following a sleepless night, but did you know that caffeine actually has mild analgesic properties which reduce the discomfort you feel from a lack of sleep?
+We’ve all used coffee to help us through a tough morning following a sleepless night, but did you know that caffeine actually has mild analgesic properties which reduce the discomfort you feel from a lack of sleep?

 - Increase stamina during workouts